 Imberhorne receives its school budget from West Sussex County Council.
 We allocate specific funding to the SEND team from the budget to cover the work that they do.

 How is the decision made about what type and how much support my child will receive?

 The decision about how much support your child will receive is based on the data that we have available either from the current assessment or information from their previous school.
 The student’s view and your views are also important to enable us to make sure that your child has the correct support in place.

 How are parents involved during the school year?

 We believe in working closely with parents to ensure that students are supported appropriately.
 The partnership between school and parents is highly valued at Imberhorne and this partnership is vital to support your child.

-If you wish to meet with Mrs Marchant or any of the SEND team please do get in touch and we would be happy to arrange a meeting.
+If you wish to meet with Mrs Price or any of the SEND team please do get in touch and we would be happy to arrange a meeting.